dubicube/minitel2.0/README.md

 This works very well with up to 2 keys pressed simultaneously.
 But with 3 keys, there are many cases impossible to figure out which keys are pressed (with the stupid detection method described here).

 [This website](https://wiki.labomedia.org/index.php/Renaissance_d'un_Minitel_avec_une_Raspberry_Pi "This website") allowed to quickly get the corresponding matrix between wires and actual keys.

+## Software
+Software included in this repo is only for test purpose.
+A more complete software application using this hardware is available in an other repository.